 La Roja will present the most formidable challenge for Flick and co.
 Of course, they can finish second and qualify but that could mean a date with Belgium in the next round.

-Cristiano Ronaldo is showing no signs of slowing down.
-He is breaking records in almost every match and will be essential in leading Portugal’s charge.
+Cristiano Ronaldo will not be denied.
+He is breaking records in almost every match internationally now and will be essential in leading Portugal’s charge.

 The Euro 2016 champions have a stellar cast of superstars to support Ronaldo.
-Bernardo Silva, Joao Cancelo, Joao Moutinho, and others will be vital to help Fernando Santos’ side.
+Bernardo Silva, Joao Cancelo, Bruno Fernandes, and others will be vital to help Fernando Santos’ side.
 The world stage has proved to be a step too far in the past, and it could happen again.

 Portugal without Cristiano :